rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 You might be wondering how to shutdown the web server.
 In the terminal window press control and the letter c, aka "Ctrl-C".
 This will shutdown the web server.
 You can confirm it is shutdown in the web browser by reloading the page.

 You don't need to answer questions about permissions each time you run a program.
 You can specify the permissions you want to grant on the command line.
-I know from our test that our program needs a "net" and "read" permissions.
+I know from our test that our program needs "net" and "read" permissions.
 We can grant this using the following command.

 ~~~shell
 deno run --allow-net --allow-read webserver_v1.js